WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 parameter would take the form of an RFC822 email address.

 The client MUST add an HTTP Identity header field.
-This header field is defined in Section XX as a new HTTP header field.
+This header field is defined in Section (#iana) as a new HTTP header field.
 Its contents MUST be a valid Identity header field as defined by [@RFC8224].
 This ensures that all calls utilize secure caller ID.
 A RIPP client MUST NOT place the caller ID in any place except for the Identity header